UniversalDependencies/docs/_pcm-dep/aux_.md

 redirect_from: "pcm/dep/aux.html"
 ---

-The relation `aux` is used between between an axuiliary verb and the main verb of a clause.
+The relation `aux` is used between between an auxiliary verb and the main verb of a clause.
 Auxiliaries are used to express TAME (Time, Aspect, Mood, Evidentiality).
 In Naija auxiliaries precede the verb and there can be several of them attached to the same governor.

 ~~~ conllu